kingsdigitallab/django-controlled-vocabulary/README.md

 # Django Controlled Vocabulary

-Facilitates linkage to remote standard vocabularies (e.g. language codes, geonames) within the Django Admin to increase the consistency and understandability of your project data.
+Facilitates linkage to remote standard vocabularies (e.g. language codes, wikidata) within the Django Admin to increase the consistency and understandability of your project data.

 Development Status: Alpha (only partly functional, work in progress)